- 1 My Failed Attempts at Dunking

 Even when I was a senior at my high-school team, the best I could do is just touch the rim, but I’ve never tasted how it felt to dunk.
 I would watch other 6’0 players on my team dunk, and I could only be jealous of them.

-I think a lot of guys out there can relate to my story and would love to increase their vertical, just enough to be able to dunk.
+I think a lot of guys here can relate to my story and would love to increase their vertical, just enough to be able to dunk.

 So, I promised myself that if I ever find anything that works, I’d go out there and share my experience with the world.